dried sungold tomato appetizers on homemade sesame flax crackers.

 • Preheat oven to 300 F. Line two half sheet pans with parchment or silpats.

-• Add oil, mix again, and then add boiling water and stir well.
+• Add oil, stir to mix again, and then add boiling water and stir well.
 Let sit for 10 minutes.
+The mixture will thicken considerably and absorb the liquid.

-• Divide the mixture between the pans- it will be very thick.
-Usually a rubber spatula, spread into a thin even layer that covers the entire pan.
+• Divide the mixture between the pans- it will be very thick but still spreadable.
+Using a rubber spatula, spread into a thin even layer that covers the entire pan.

 • Use a pizza cutter or sharp spatula to score the cracker dough into your desired sizes.
 You don't have to make a clean cut, just an indentation to break them later.